nathanial/utility-scripts/http-tap/README.md

 - `--max-body-bytes <n>`: Max bytes of each body to print (default 2048).
 - `--redact-header name[,name]...`: Headers to redact.
 - `-k, --insecure-upstream`: Disable TLS certificate/hostname verification for upstream HTTPS (development only).
+- `--tui`: Launch a live table view with per-path method counts and recency (q to quit, c to clear).

 HTTPS support:
 - Upstream HTTPS: supported automatically when `--target` is `https://…` (system trust store via rustls-native-certs).